shashankms9/miyagi/docs/labs/02-build-your-own-copilot/Lab2.md

    ![](./Media/task2-1.png)

-   **Note**: kindly wait this command may take some time to complete.
+   **Note**: Please wait as this command may require some time to complete.

-1. Run foolowing command to show the newly created image
+1. Run following command to get the newly created image.
    ```
    docker images
    ```
    ![](./Media/task2-2.png)

-1. Run following command
+1. Run following command for running a Docker container.
    ```
-   docker run -t miyagi-recommendation -p 8002:80
+   docker run -t miyagi-recommendation -p 80
    ```

 1. Navigate back to **Docker desktop**, from the left pane select **Images**.